lucicdanilo/MyFeedbackApp/README.md

 # My Feedback Applications

 This is my first React application.
 You can me leave feedback, app is fully functional.
+You can leave feedback on my projects, CV and website.
+[My Portfolio](https://bp.etf.ac.me/users/danilol/portfolio/)

 I build API for backend and you can find code here:
 ```
 https://github.com/lucicdanilo/MyRecipeAPI
 ```